baileymh/pf1e-content/README.md

 - 146 buffs and variants

 - GM Quick Reference compendium, with commonly used/confused rules for easier time GM'ing.
+As well as some tips for working in Foundry, and for contributing towards this and other rules/modules using Changes.

 ### Rule Compendium
 - PF-Rules